MooseCapital/ViteReact-lazy-suspense-testing/README.md

     </Suspense>
 }/>
 ```
-Below is with lazy and suspense optimized, so easily with the fix above.
+Below is with lazy and suspense optimized, done with the fix above.
 We see
-such a huge time and bandwidth savings off that alone because Photos dependencies
+slight time and moderate bandwidth savings off that alone because Photos dependencies
 , are not being loaded until we get there.

 I like to compare this with the very first image up top, before react charts